Everyone who knows me knows that I LOVE Scandal (the TV show, not the noun). #Gladiators.

 Please note I have not tried any of these!
 Read the reviews yourself and decide.
 Most wine glasses seem to hover around a height of 8inches so these are all a bit shorter than the Camille wine glasses.

-The closest is this Stolzle Vienna Balloon wine glass.
-It is the tallest I could find at 8.9inches and the largest “bowl” that holds 22oz (the Camille glass holds 23oz).
+BEST MATCH: Stolzle Vienna Balloon wine glass.
+The tallest I could find at 8.9inches and the largest “bowl” that holds 22oz (the “real” Camille glass holds 23oz).

 This Vina wine glass from Libbey.